alsash110/comm-2216-obs/docs/navigating/navigating.md

 ---

-Navigating through a computer system without a graphical user interface, _GUI_, can seem daunting.
-The good news is, most, if not all modern distributions of Linux includes a GUI.
+Navigating through a computer system without a graphical user interface, _GUI_ can seem daunting.
+The good news is, most, if not all modern distributions of Linux include a GUI.

 The goal of this section is to explain and show you that navigating Linux through the _CLI_ (command-line interface) is not difficult.
 With enough practice, you may find that using the _CLI_ to navigate through a computer is sometimes easier and even quicker.

-Using the CLI also introduces additional functionalities that may have been overlooked in a _GUI_.
+Using the CLI also introduces more functionalities that you may overlook while you use a _GUI_.
 To use the Linux _CLI_, you will use an application called the _terminal_.

 ---